 “Extended Hub Services” shall mean Hub Services that commence during the term of this Agreement and terminate after this Agreement has terminated or expired.

-“Displacement Delivery” shall mean the redelivery, on an interruptible basis, of natural gas received in the course of performing a Hub Service at a delivery point not located on the system of Peoples, but to which Peoples has access under a firm transportation agreement with an interstate pipeline.

-“Facilities” shall mean Peoples’ local distribution system, storage field, transmission pipeline and other facilities owned and operated by Peoples and subject to regulation by the Illinois Commerce Commission, including without limitation the following facilities, to the extent that they are owned or operated by Peoples: .
+“Facilities” shall mean Peoples’ local distribution system, storage field, transmission pipeline and other facilities owned and operated by Peoples and subject to regulation by the Illinois Commerce Commission.

 “FERC" shall mean the Federal Energy Regulatory Commission or any successor to that agency.

-“Governmental Approval” shall mean any required Approval of any Governmental Authority.
+“Governmental Approval” shall mean any Approval of any Governmental Authority.

 “Governmental Authority” shall mean any government, governmental official, regulatory agency, commission, authority, board or body or court with jurisdiction.

-“GT&C” shall mean the effective General Terms and Conditions of Service of Peoples’ Operating Statement on file with the FERC, as they may be modified, from time, with Governmental Approval.
+“GT&C” shall mean the effective General Terms and Conditions of Service of Peoples’ Operating Statement on file with the FERC, as they may be modified, from time to time, by Peoples in Peoples’ sole discretion.

 “Hub” shall mean market center or pooling points on the Facilities at which more than one interstate pipeline, intrastate pipeline and/or local distribution company have interconnections and purchase or sell gas.

-“Hub Capacity” shall mean the maximum capacity of the Facilities that, in accordance with the GT&C, is available for Hub Services.
+“Hub Capacity” shall mean the maximum capacity of the Facilities that, in accordance with the GT&C, Peoples, in its sole discretion, determines is available for Hub Services.

 “Hub Shipper” shall mean any party who contracts for any of the Hub Services in accordance with Peoples’ Operating Statement.

 “Hub Services” shall mean the interstate services provided by Peoples pursuant to the Operating Statement.
-As of the Effective Date, such interstate services include the following transactions: (a) the provision of point to point firm and interruptible gas transportation services, (“Transportation Service Transactions”), (b) the provision of firm and interruptible gas storage services (“Storage Service Transactions”), (c) the provision of a parking and loaning gas services (“Parking and Loan Transactions”), and (d) acceptance of arrangements for the transfer of title of natural gas in the possession of Peoples in the course of any of the transactions set forth in this Section 1.17 (“Title Tracking”).
+As of the Effective Date, such interstate services include the following transactions: (a) the provision of point to point firm and interruptible gas transportation services, (“Transportation Service Transactions”), (b) the provision of firm and interruptible gas storage services (“Storage Service Transactions”), (c) the provision of interruptible parking and loaning gas services (“Parking and Loan Transactions”), and (d) acceptance of arrangements for the transfer of title of natural gas in the possession of Peoples in the course of any of the transactions set forth in this Section 1.17 (“Title Tracking”).
 Hub Services include, but are not limited to, Extended Hub Services.

 “Hub Transaction” shall mean any transaction or series of transactions relating to the provision of Hub Services pursuant to the Operating Statement.